Manual Handling Injury And Accident Claims Explained

 Back injuries are among the most common, the most painful, and the most debilitating types of accidents which occur as a result of manual handling.
 A back injury can cause serious difficulties in walking, chronic pain, and (in some cases) paralysis.
 It is also important to note that manual

 handling accidents workplace injuries can happen as the result of an employer’s negligence.
 If this is the case, then you may be able to claim compensation for your back injuries.

 By law, an employer is required to provide workers with a safe and hazard-free work environment.
-Such regulations may require training on correct lifting technique or protective clothing, both of which could help protect you from back injuries.
+Such regulations may require training on correct lifting techniques or protective clothing, both of which could help protect you from back injuries.
 If health and safety standards such as these are not adhered to, the victim may have a claim for compensation.

 Like back injuries, muscle sprains can frequently be caused by accidents involving lifting and handling.
 Muscle sprains are typically caused by the pulling or twisting of tendons or muscles.
 A muscle sprain can develop gradually or can happen suddenly.
 However, a muscle sprain that occurs suddenly almost always occurs as a result of overstressing the respective muscle.